weltliteratur/data.weltliteratur.net/ranking_native.md

 # overview

-The top 25 *native* writers of each language (i.e., writers that have mainly written in that language) that appear most often among the [top 25 writers](ranking.html) of the other 14 languages in each of the following rankings:
+Top 25 *native* writers of each language (i.e., writers that have mainly written in that language) that appear most frequently among the [top 25 writers](ranking.html) of the other 14 languages according to the following rankings:

 - [page length](#page-length)
 - [number of in-links](#number-of-in-links)